yoki123/torpc/README.md

 # ToRPC

-ToRPC(Tornado + RPC) is A simple Async TCP and Duplex RPC framework based on Tornado IOLoop.
-It's very fast(especially on PyPy) and lightweight.
+ToRPC(Tornado + RPC) is a tiny tcp and duplex RPC implementation in Python based on Tornado IOLoop.
+It's very lightweight and high performance(especially on PyPy).

-Notice: ToRPC was only tested on `CPython 2.7+` and `PyPy 2.5+` now.
+Notice: ToRPC was only tested on `CPython 2.7+` and `PyPy 2.5+` until now.

 ## Examples
 --------